Autumn 2017 Conference

 - To pay by debit card, credit card or Paypal, click below to fill in the form; you’ll then be taken to the Paypal site to complete payment (you don’t need a Paypal account).

 The Norman Tattersall Bursary Fund exists for the purpose of offering financial help to members wishing to attend AOTOS national conferences and will be the equivalent of one day’s conference fee.
-To be considered for a bursary, please apply in writing by post or email to the General Secretary, Margaret Hopes, at least four weeks before the conference, including a short paragraph outlining your reasons for applying.
+To be considered for a bursary, please apply to the Secretary, Jan Spooner Swabey, at least four weeks before the conference, including a short paragraph outlining your reasons for applying.
 Applications are dealt with in confidence.